xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories: Experiments

-\paragraph{Initial Token Embedding.} We qualitatively inspect decodings of the initial embedding tokens $\bm\eta$ on multiple datasets to further understand and interpret the initializations learned by \ours{}. $\bm\eta$ are decoded to a forecast $\bm y$ by transforming them through the sLSTM stack $\mathcal{S}$ and applying multi-view mixing.
-The resulting output of $\operatorname{FC}^\text{view}$ can then be interpreted as the conditioning forecast used to initialize the sLSTM blocks. \autoref{fig:token_content} shows the dataset-specific patterns the initial embedding tokens have learned on Weather, ETTm1, and ETTh2 for various prediction horizons.
-With increasing prediction horizons, we observe longer spans of time, eventually revealing underlying seasonal patterns and respective dataset dynamics.
+\densePar{Initial Token Embeddings.} We qualitatively inspect decodings of the initial embedding tokens $\bm\eta$ on multiple datasets to further understand and interpret the initializations learned by \ours{}. $\bm\eta$ are decoded to a forecast $\bm y$ by transforming them through the sLSTM stack $\mathcal{S}$ and applying multi-view mixing.
+The resulting output of $\operatorname{FC}^\text{view}$ can then be interpreted as the conditioning time series used to initialize the sLSTM blocks. \autoref{fig:token_content} in Appendix \autoref{sec:app:token_content} shows the dataset-specific patterns the initial embedding tokens have learned for various horizons $H$.
+Increasing prediction horizons eventually reveal underlying seasonal patterns and respective dataset dynamics.

+\densePar{Model Efficiency.} To assess the computational resources required for using xLSTM-Mixer, we measured the average wall-clock time and peak graphics card memory required to perform a training step. \autoref{fig:efficiency_and_effectiveness} shows how this changes over multiple lookback lengths $T$ and two datasets at a forecast horizon of $H=336$.
+Compared to baselines, xLSTM-Mixer scales extremely favorably in $T$, only exhibiting a negligible increase in time and memory requirements.
+While computations take slightly longer for larger lookback sizes, the increase is much smaller than for Transformer-based models.
+One advantage of TimeMixer was its efficiency over Transformers, upon which xLSTM-Mixer now significantly improves by requiring one to two orders of magnitude less memory.

-\paragraph{Sensitivity to xLSTM Hidden\\Dimension.} In \autoref{fig:hidden_sensitivity}, we visualize the performance of \ours{} on the Electricity dataset with increasing sLSTM embedding (hidden) dimension realized by $\operatorname{FC}^\text{up}$.
-The results indicate that larger hidden dimensions consistently enhance the model's performance, particularly for longer forecast horizons.
-This suggests that a larger embedding dimension enables \ours{} to capture better the higher complexity of the time series data over extended horizons, leading to improved forecasting accuracy.
+\densePar{Sensitivity to the xLSTM Hidden Dimension.} In \autoref{fig:hidden_sensitivity}, we visualize the performance of \ours{} on the Electricity dataset with increasing sLSTM embedding hidden dimension $D$ realized by $\operatorname{FC}^\text{up}$.
+The results indicate that a larger $D$ enables \ours{} to better capture the complexity of the series over extended horizons, leading to improved forecasting accuracy.